Microsoft DOS mem command

-Users who are using any version of Microsoft Windows should see document CH000149 for additional information about determining how much memory (RAM) is in the computer instead of using this command.
+Tip: Users who are using Windows Vista, 7, 8, or later should use the below document for determining how much memory (RAM) is in the computer instead of using the mem command.

 The mem.exe command is an external command that is available in the below Microsoft operating systems.

 Displays the amount of used and free memory in your system.

 MEM [/CLASSIFY | /DEBUG | /FREE | /MODULE module name] [/PAGE]

 |/CLASSIFY or /C||Classifies programs by memory usage.
 Lists the size of programs, provides a summary of memory in use, and lists largest memory block available.|

 |/DEBUG or /D||Displays status of all modules in memory, internal drivers, and other information.|

 |/FREE or /F||Displays information about the amount of free memory left in both conventional and upper memory.|

 |/MODULE or /M||Displays a detailed listing of a module's memory use.
 This option must be followed by the name of a module, optionally separated from /M by a colon.|